.....well, not entirely, slowly but surely, one step at a time.

 I'm proud that he has views and opinions on so many issues, and I'm proud that he's comfortable enough to speak freely.
 And I'm also proud of myself for giving him the space he needs to take this journey of self-discovery.

-He is most certainly taking the lead, and it's clearly reflected in the depth of his conversations, his thought process and on the choices he makes at this stage in his life.
+He is most certainly taking the lead in certain aspects of his life, and it's clearly reflected in the depth of his conversations, his thought process and on the choices he makes at this stage in his life.

 He's getting to know himself, and he's self-worth and what he himself is capable of.

-I know that he has a long way to go since he's only 17, but from what I see, these developments in him is quite extraordinary.
+I know that he has a long way to go since he's only 17, but from what I see, these developments in him are quite extraordinary.

-It's unfortunate that we are conditioned not to make or avoid mistakes only to learn later in life.
-Making mistakes is essential for our growth.
+It's unfortunate that we are conditioned not to make or avoid mistakes only to learn later in life that making mistakes is essential for our growth.
 We learn from our mistakes.

-Only then will they be able to get to know the person that they are, that they want to be, develop their interests, know their self-worth, make mistakes and learn from it.
+Only then will they be able to get to know the person that they are, that they want to be, develop their interests, know their self-worth, make mistakes and learn from them.

 They won't be able to do this if they are constantly being controlled, by what our egos think they are or should be or should do.
 By relaxing our control issues, our teens feel trusted, respected and supported.
 These feelings in itself will help them tremendously, not only in their growth but also in our relationship with them.
 In turn, they'll feel relaxed, seeking advice and opening up to us.